 - Successful completion of the M.B.A. core curriculum with a minimum cumulative GPA of 3.00.
 A student must repeat any course in which he/she earned a grade lower than a C-. - A student may have no more than two grades of C, C+, or C-. - Student will be required to pass successfully a comprehensive exam. - All credit applied toward the M.B.A. degree must have been completed within six years of matriculation at Belhaven.
 (No more than six semester hours of transfer graduate course work will be accepted.
-Transfer work must be from a regionally-accredited college or university and must have been completed within six years of matriculation in Belhaven's M.B.A. program.) - Payment of all tuition and fees. - Applications for degree completion audits must be made online by the deadlines listed in the calendars at least eight months prior to the anticipated degree completion.
-Failure to do so on schedule will result in a late fee as listed in the Special Fees section; a delay in the graduation date is also possible.
+Transfer work must

+- be from a regionally-accredited college or university and must have been completed within six years of matriculation in Belhaven's M.B.A. program.) - Payment of all tuition and fees. - Applications for degree completion audits must be made online by the deadlines listed in the calendars at least eight months prior to the anticipated degree completion.
+Failure to do so on schedule may result in a delay in the ceremony participation or receipt of diploma.

-M.B.A.: 36 hours to include MBA 608, 615, 618, 624, 640, 643, 646, 658, 664, 682, 688 or 690, and 696.
+M.B.A.: 36 hours to include MSL 601, MBA 612, 613, 624, 640, 643, 646, 658, 664, 680, 682, and 687.